Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Details for the Use of SAM2 and Cutie

 We make no modifications to the official implementation, except for caching and copying internal variables.
+The only special process involves setting the object feature vector to 0 when the model loses track of the object.
+This can prevent the world model from fitting random dynamics in such cases.

+For \textbf{SAM2}, this is rather straightforward since the model naturally contains a model to predict whether the target is occluded, and we can directly use this score as the determinant.

-The only special process involves setting the object feature vector to 0 when Cutie loses track of the object.
-Cutie uses an attention guidance mask within its object transformer, which restricts which visual features the object feature can attend to.\ This mask is trained as part of an auxiliary segmentation task.
+For \textbf{Cutie}, the model uses an attention guidance mask within its object transformer, which restricts which visual features the object feature can attend to.
+This mask is trained as part of an auxiliary segmentation task.
 When the attention guidance mask is set to all 1s (0 allows attention and 1 rejects it), indicating that Cutie cannot find strong evidence of the object's presence in the scene, the transformer theoretically should reject all attention from the visual features.

 However, in this situation, Cutie inverts the mask, allowing the object feature to attend to all visual features in an attempt to search for the object in the scene.
 As a result, the attention becomes scattered across the observation space, leading to unpredictable output for the object feature.
-This unpredictable behaviour complicates learning in the world model.

-To address this, we set the object feature vector to 0 when the attention guidance mask is entirely 1.
-This informs the world model that the object feature is missing, rather than reflecting a random state.
+Thus, we set the object feature vector to 0 when the attention guidance mask is entirely 1.